DongHan9722/Spectral-Image-Segmentation-and-Visualization/README.md

 # Spectral Image Analysis

+## Objective

+* Implement different deep learning models for segementation on human placenta tissue spectral image dataset from hospital.
+* Design UI for showing the segmented results with original rendered color images and implement basic image processing functions.

 This file is to clarify the usage of our codes & files in Industrial Project Course.

 ## Description